What does trauma have to do with food compulsions?

 How we can – and can’t – help if you need trauma support

-One of the hardest – but most important – limits for us here at Growing Humankindness is that, while we’re here to support you in your journey, we’re not trained mental health professionals.
+One of the hardest – but most important – limits for us here at Growing Humankindness is that, while we’re here to support your journey, we’re not trained mental health professionals.
 And while we’re trauma aware, we’re not trauma trained.

 If you need help for trauma, we strongly suggest working with a licensed therapist or healer who’s trained in trauma to give you the support you need.
+You may need more support than we can give, especially if taking a class brings up trauma for you.

 Getting more hands on help for trauma